How do I look up VAT numbers?

 You have lost your own VAT ID or want to look up a customer’s VAT number.
 Unfortunately, it is not as easy as it seems.
 There is no simple VAT ID database because of privacy reasons.
 Here is how you can request your own VAT number and check your customer’s VAT number.

 Every entrepreneur is required to register with the Netherlands Chamber of Commerce KVK.
 After registration, you will immediately be given an 8-digit KVK number.
-KVK passes on your details to the Tax Administration.
+KVK passes on your details to the Belastingdienst (Netherlands Tax Administration).
 It assesses whether you are an entrepreneur for VAT purposes.
-If so, you will then get a VAT ID number and VAT number from the Tax Administration

 VAT numbers